rgitrepo/kubernetes-beginner-to-pro/docs/day3/docker-containers.md

 **Alpine images** are a type of lightweight Docker image based on the Alpine Linux distribution.
 They are minimalistic, containing only the essential components needed to run your application, which results in a much smaller image size.
 Alpine images are often used as a base image for production-grade Dockerfiles due to their small size and efficiency.

+Alpine images are particularly popular because they reduce the overall image size, making it faster to pull the image from a registry and reducing the attack surface by including fewer packages.

 ---

 ### 9. Distroless Images

 **Distroless images** are minimal images that contain only the essential components needed to run an application, without any extra tools or packages.
 This reduces the attack surface, making them more secure and efficient.
+Unlike Alpine images, which include a package manager, Distroless images do not, meaning they contain even fewer components, making them even smaller and more secure.

 ---

 ### 10. Introduction to Containers

 A container is an abstraction that packages the image and runs it in an isolated environment.
 Containers are similar to shipping containers—they carry the packaged image and ensure it runs consistently in different environments.
+Containers leverage the layered structure of Docker images to efficiently use resources and maintain portability across different environments.

 ---

 ### 11. Understanding Root Privileges in Images

 Some Docker images run with root privileges by default, meaning they have administrative access.
 To enhance security, it's recommended to run containers without root privileges, using custom user IDs (UID) and group IDs (GID) instead.
+Running containers as non-root reduces the risk of security vulnerabilities being exploited.

 ---